tmanas06/tmanas06/README.md

 ---

 This template adds visual appeal and organization to your profile, making it more engaging for visitors.
-Replace placeholders like `your-profile` and `your-email@example.com` with your actual details.
+Replace placeholders like `your-email@example.com` with your actual details.
 You can also customize the tools, technologies, and themes to match your preferences.